Kong/kong/site/app/_includes/pages/docs.md

       keepalive: 60000
 ```

 The `plugins_enabled` array describes the plugins that the server should support system-wide.
-Then you can configure which Plugin to install or to configure using the `/plugins/` API endpoint.
+Then you can configure which plugin to install or to configure using the `/plugins/` API endpoint.
 Plugins that haven't been added to `plugins_enabled` won't be executed.

 # Scalability